juliandiaz1/488T_Real_Estate_Project/README.md

 ## `DATABASE and BACKEND connection set up`
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 You will need your own MySQL database.
 I've added the SQL tables structures in the root folder of this repo.
 Just import it into your environment.
-Edit the .env file in the src folder, and fill in the fields:
+Edit the .env file in the real_estate folder, and fill in the fields:

 REACT_APP_AXIOS_URL : This is for the HTTP client to send requests to Express (e.g http://localhost:3001 Backend IP)